Granby, Colorado: Geography

 U.S. Route 40 passes through the center of town as Agate Avenue, leading south and east over Berthoud Pass to the Denver area, west 10 mi to Hot Sulphur Springs, the Grand County seat.
 Kremmling is 27 mi to the west on US 40.
 U.S. Route 34 intersects US 40 on the west side of Granby and leads northeast into Rocky Mountain National Park, crossing the mountains as Trail Ridge Road and reaching Estes Park 60 mi northeast of Granby.

-At the 2020 United States Census, the town had a total area of 32.845 km2, all of it land.
+At the 2020 United States census, the town had a total area of 32.845 km2, all of it land.

 Climate

 This climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation mostly in the form of snow, and low humidity.
-According to the Köppen Climate Classification system, Granby has a subarctic climate, abbreviated "Dfc" on climate maps.
+According to the Köppen Climate Classification system, Granby has a warm summer humid continental climate, abbreviated "Dfb" on climate maps.